Wanda-Jih/ExchangeRate_USD_FubonBank/README.md

 # Bank Forex Tool

+Let user to check if it is the good timing to buy or sell USD.
+Also, you can use it to predict the selling and buying price for future.

 Webscraping data from the [Fubon Bank USD forex website](https://www.fubon.com/banking/personal/deposit/exchange_rate/exchange_rate_tw_photo.htm?urlParameter=1D&currency=USD)

 Using Python, Autoregressive Model to finish this project